-Students who wish to live off campus (and do not live in Sedgwick County) must complete a Housing Exemption request form.
+Students who wish to live off campus (and do not live in Greater Sedgwick County) must complete a Housing Exemption request form.
 To complete this form, a student must log in to their myWSU portal, and select Campus Housing from the Student Tools box in the center of the screen.
-Next, select Exemption Request at the top of the page.
+Next, select Manage My Forms at the top of the page and use the Form Selector to find the Exemption Request form.
+Fill out the rest of the request form as prompted.
 A Housing staff member will respond to your request within 3 business days.

-If you are graduating at the end of the Fall semester or moving due to an internship, just fill out your academic year housing application like normal, but then email our assignments coordinator at email@example.com to let her know your plans and she can adjust your contract to reflect those changes.
+If you are graduating at the end of the Fall semester or moving due to an internship, just fill out your academic year housing application like normal, but then email us at email@example.com to let usknow your plans and we can adjust your contract to reflect those changes.
 You will not incur cancellation fees as a result of graduation or internships, but if you stay past the Fall semester end date (usually mid-December), you may have nightly fees added to your student account.
 If you have further questions, please email us at firstname.lastname@example.org or call 316-978-3693.

 If you would like to park in the surface lot at the Flats, you can purchase a student ePermit through your parking account online (link can be found on the top right corner of your MyWSU page).
 All you need for that lot is the student “green” ePermit, this permit allows residents to park in any Green or Green/Yellow striped lot on campus.
-If you would like a spot in the underground garage at the Flats, that will cost an additional $100 per semester and you will need to go in person to Jardine Hall room 201 with cash or check to purchase that parking pass.
-Residents of Shocker Hall can park in any Green or Green/Yellow striped lot on campus.
-The closest one to Shocker Hall is just east of Cessna Stadium, close to 21st street.
+If you would like a spot in the underground garage at the Flats, that will cost an additional $100 per semester and you will need to go in person to the University Police Department station with cash or check to purchase that parking pass.

 All residents must have a meal plan.
-First Year Residents in Shocker Hall and The Suites must purchase one of the three Unlimited Plans.
-Returning Residents living in The Suites or The Flats may purchase any of the six residential meal plans.
+First-Year Residents in Shocker Hall and The Suites must purchase one of the three Unlimited Plans.
+Returning Residents living in The Flats may purchase any of the six residential meal plans.
 Exemptions are rarely granted as the Dining Services team has worked hard to provide a variety of meal options that meet all residents' dietary needs.
 Visit our Dining Services page for more information.

 WSU Housing and Residence Life is committed to making each resident feel welcomed